rochiecuevas/Mission_Mars/README.md

     facts_df.columns = ["Category", "Data"]
 ```

-The data was then converted to a HTML table.
+The data was then converted to a new HTML table.

 ```python
 # Convert the dataframe into HTML table